twisty-team/tz_wcc2_s3/README.md

 ### Endpoints
 All queries are made at [localhost:8000/graphql](http://localhost:8000/graphql) using `POST` for mutation and `GET` for simple query.

+### Authentication
+There is actually no authentication/authorization implemented.

+### Errors
+Errors are returned following the GraphQL spec.

 ### Queries
-- createExchange()
+- createExchange(`usserName`, `contact`, `desiredToy`, `toyToChange`)
 - deactivateExchange(`id`)
 - paginatedExchange(`page`, `pageSize`)

 ## Query form
 Query should has this form to return result needed
 you can change page value to change result page
-if page is not specify, query by default return first page of result
+if page is not specified, query by default return first page of result
 ```sh
 {
   paginatedExchanges(page: 1)